Passwords might be your greatest security weakness.

 Using a password manager in a business

 Password managers are a great business tool.
 If someone chooses weak passwords in their personal life, they may do the same at work.
-What’s worse, if they choose the same passwords at home and at work, a compromise at home could lead to a compromise at work.
+If they use the same passwords at home and work, a compromise at once place could lead to a compromise at the other.

-Equipping staff with a tool they can use at both will make your business environment more secure.
-It will give your team the ability to create and manage strong passwords for their corporate accounts.
+Equipping staff with a tool they can use at both home and work will make your business environment more secure.
+It enables your team to create and manage strong passwords for their corporate accounts.

 Another way password managers help at work is by controlling and storing shared passwords.
 To be clear, it is always a better practice to use dedicated user accounts for each employee.
 In the case of a Windows domain, for example, you should never share accounts.